Israel Securities Authority

-The Israel Securities Authority (ISA) is the national securities regulator of Israel.
+The Israel Securities Authority (ISA) (Hebrew: רשות ניירות ערך) is the national securities regulator of Israel.
 Established by law in 1968, the Israel Securities Authority sees its mandate as a way to ensure an efficient capital market based on transparency and fairness.
 The ISA works to fight against securities fraud, insider trading, questionable accounting practices and other activities which could harm Israel's capital marketplace and Israel's investor community.

 Establishment

 The State of Israel was established in 1948, but securities trading had already begun there in 1935.
 Some leading pre-state banks, the Anglo-Palestine Bank, which later became Bank Leumi, and brokers traded on what was at the time an unofficial exchange, the Exchange Bureau for Securities.

 On December 1, 1953, official trading began on the Tel Aviv Stock Exchange (TASE).
 Ten years later, a group of members of the Exchange created the TASE Clearing House.
 The Clearing House also acted as the central security depository in Israel.
 In 1968, the Knesset passed the Securities Law, which officially established the Israel Securities Authority, which became the modern regulatory framework for the Tel Aviv Stock Exchange and its operations.